How to Install OpenShot on Linux Mint 22 and 21

 100 /var/lib/dpkg/status

-Mint 21.x resolves the same upstream branch with a ~ubuntu22.04.1 suffix.
-OpenShot also publishes a daily PPA for testers, but that moving target is not a good default for a Linux Mint install guide.
+Mint 21.x resolves the same OpenShot branch with ~ubuntu22.04.1 suffixes.
+OpenShot also publishes a daily PPA for testers, but that moving target is not a good default for a Linux Mint desktop install.

 Install OpenShot via Flatpak on Linux Mint

 Linux Mint desktop installs already include Flatpak with Flathub configured as a system remote.
-Use this path when you want OpenShot sandboxed, but do not expect it to beat the stable PPA for version freshness.
+Use this path when you want Flathub packaging and Flatpak runtime updates, but do not expect it to beat the stable PPA for version freshness or strict file isolation.

 Confirm the current Flatpak remote scope first.